 What has happened so far?

 The tan paint has begun flaking and separating from the roadway, after going through multiple freeze/thaw cycles following our recent snow.
 Some of those flakes moved to the sidewalk and adjacent parking areas.
-The Street Tweaks team removed all loose paint in the roadway during work on Dec 18th and 19th, including some of the loose paint that flaked onto surrounding properties.
-This paint removal work intercepted the bulk of the loose flakes trapped along the curb before they could spread further, but there is further work to do to clean up paint flakes on the corridor.
+The Street Tweaks team removed nearly all loose paint in the roadway during work on Dec 18th, 2018 and Dec 19th, 2018, including some of the loose paint that flaked onto surrounding properties.
+This paint removal work intercepted the bulk of the loose flakes trapped along the curb before they could spread further.

 What happens next?